Small BusinessCommerceE-commerce

 On the other end of the spectrum are paid channels like email marketing or paid search ads.
 With these channels, you can often reach highly targeted audiences when they are ready to buy, improving your odds of making a sale quickly.
 However, you'll need to factor in your customer acquisition costs when using these channels to ensure you're still making a profit.

-To choose the right channels and leverage them effectively, take the time to define your marketing strategy.
+To choose the right channels and leverage them effectively to sell products online, it’s essential to craft a marketing strategy.
 This will ensure you choose the channels and marketing methods most likely to resonate with your target audience.
-Check out these resources for inspiration on how to shape your business and how-to advice on marketing for small businesses.

 Was this content helpful?